-Below we’ll cover 11 common mistakes that people make when creating a custom floor plan (or tweaking a stock plan).
+In this episode, we’ll cover several common mistakes people make when creating a custom floor plan (or tweaking a stock plan).
 Unfortunately, I even see some builders (and the occasional architect) make these floor plan mistakes simply because they overlook the little details.

-But don’t worry, friend … you’ll have a big advantage over *those* people because you’ll know what important details to look out for so you can avoid making these mistakes in your own home.
+But don’t worry, friend … you’ll have a big advantage over *those* people because you’ll know what important details to look out for so you can avoid making these mistakes in your own floor plan.

 Let me first say (as I always do) … there truly are NO ‘mistakes’ in designing your home.
 There are certain things that are best avoided (a.k.a. the list below), but there’s no such thing as a true ‘mistake’.